chippyash/fyne-secrets/README.md

  - Secure for Linux platforms that use `gnome-keyring`
  - Secure for Linux platforms that use `keyctl`
- - Work in progress for Android platforms
+ - Work in progress for Android platform
- - Not secure for Windows platforms - TBA
+ - Secure for Windows platform
- - Not secure for MacOS platforms - TBA
+ - Secure for MacOS (Darwin) platform
- - Not secure for iOS platforms - TBA
+ - Not secure for iOS platform - TBA

 This secrets library **does not** provide encryption of the data.
 That is left to the application using the library.
 Some real world experience has shown that different platforms can treat the value being stored differently.
 For safety you should